 The Eco-Friendly LLC is designed to bring together first-year students who are passionate about environmental sustainability and who are interested in learning more about different strategies and initiatives that can minimize our impact on the earth.
 This LLC is open to all majors and faculties.
 The Eco-Friendly community is an opportunity to meet people who share your interests, meet faculty and staff who are actively working on sustainability initiatives on and off-campus and to challenge your own perspectives by getting involved in various workshops, programs and events.

 The Leadership LLC is designed to challenge, support, and empower its residents to take initiative and leave a positive impact at Queen’s – and far beyond.
 This interest-based LLC is open to all majors and faculties.
 This community is ideal for residents looking for the opportunity to explore different leadership styles through workshops, reflection activities and involvement in other residence leadership activities.

-Faculty-based LLC floors (Computer Science, Nursing & Science) place students in the same faculty in nearby rooms, while still being part of a bigger floor with students from other programs.
+Faculty-based LLC floors place students in the same faculty in nearby rooms, while still being part of a bigger floor with students from other programs.
 Your Don will offer unique educational opportunities relevant to your courses, faculty and career goals.

-We also have 2 floors that are not specific LLC’s but are communities that can be requested by students.
+We also offer three preferred communities that can be requested by students.
 You must choose either of these communities as your first choice on your application to be considered for them.
 There is no specific programming for these floors but rather students share a desire to live in these environments.
-These 2 communities are the Study floor and Alcohol & Cannabis not preferred community and Male/Female Identified Floors.
+These 3 communities are the Study floor, Alcohol & Cannabis not preferred community and Male/Female Identified Floors.